-Jazz dance, a western semi-classical, emphasises a strong technical foundation that enables a dancer to focus on the stylistic and performance aspects of dance.
-The technique is essential for leaps and turns, where correct posture is essential to properly execute such moves.
-Jazz class focuses on lining and postures to build a base of a dancer.
-Hence it requires some form of moderate intensity stretching in order to warm up the muscles and help prevent injuries.
+Jazz dance, a western semi-classical, emphasizes a strong technical foundation that enables a dancer to focus on the stylistic and performance aspects of dance.
+The technique is essential for leaps and turns and correct posture is essential to properly execute such moves.
+Jazz class focuses on lining and postures to build the base of a dancer.
+Hence, it requires some form of moderate intensity stretching in order to warm up the muscles to help prevent injuries.
 Some techniques used in the warm-up consist of elongating leg muscles and strengthening the core, to improve dance skills.

-The styles of choreography range from Latin Jazz, Lyrical Jazz, Broadway Jazz, Power Jazz, Modern Jazz and more.
+The styles of choreography range across Latin Jazz, Lyrical Jazz, Broadway Jazz, Power Jazz, Modern Jazz and more.

-Contemporary dance is what it sounds like dance that belongs to or exists in a time period… right now.
+Contemporary dance is essentially what the name sounds like- a dance that belongs to or exists in a time period.… right now.

---are interested in blending or drawing from the ballet, jazz, modern, and other techniques in which they’ve trained
+- are interested in blending or drawing from ballet, jazz, modern, and other techniques in which they’ve trained.